afshinsadeghi/min_llm_server_client/README.md

     or it can be local model with `/path/to/model`
 - `--max_new_tokens` : maximum number of tokens to generate in response.
-- `--device` : `cpu`, `cuda:0`, `cuda:1`, etc. if device is not given it finds available GPU core and uses them and if not available it uses CPU instead.
+- `--device` : `auto`, `cpu`, `cuda:0`, `cuda:1`, etc. if device is not given or is auto, it finds available GPU core and uses them and if not available it uses CPU instead.

 Example (CPU run):